Grand Prix motorcycle racing: Event format

-The starting grid is composed of three columns and contains approximately 20 riders.
-Grid positions are decided in descending order of qualifying speed, with the fastest on the pole or first position.
-Races last approximately 45 minutes, each race is a sprint from start to finish without pitting for fuel or tires.
+The starting grid consists of three columns and features around 20 riders.
+Grid positions are determined based on qualifying speeds, arranged in descending order, with the fastest rider occupying the pole.
+Each race is a 45-minute sprint, completed without any fuel or tyre stops.

 In 2005, a flag-to-flag rule for MotoGP was introduced.
 Previously, if a race started dry and rain fell, officials could red-flag (stop) the race and either restart or resume on 'wet' tyres.
 Now, when rain falls, a white flag is shown, indicating that riders can pit to swap the motorcycle on which they started the race for an identical one, as long as the tyres are different (that is, intermediates or wets instead of slicks).
 Besides different tyres, the wet-weather bikes have steel brake rotors and different brake pads instead of the carbon discs and pads used on the 'dry' bikes.
 This is because the carbon brakes need to be very hot to function properly, and the water cools them too much.
 The suspension is also 'softened' up somewhat for the wet weather.

 When a rider crashes, track marshals up the track from the incident wave yellow flags, prohibiting overtaking in that area; one corner farther up the track, a stationary yellow flag is shown.
 If a fallen rider cannot be evacuated safely from the track, the race is red-flagged.
-Motorcycle crashes are usually one of two types: lowside, when the bike loses either front or rear tire grip and slides out on the "low" side, and the more dangerous highside, when the tires do not completely slide out, but instead grip the track surface, flipping the bike over to the "high side", usually catapulting the rider over the top.
+Motorcycle crashes are usually one of two types: lowside, when the bike loses either front or rear tyre grip and slides out on the "low" side, and the more dangerous highside, when the tyres do not completely slide out, but instead grip the track surface, flipping the bike over to the "high side", usually catapulting the rider over the top.
 Increased use of traction control has made highsides much less frequent.

+2023 saw the introduction of 'Sprint' race events; these races take place on the Saturday of the race weekend with the traditional Grand Prix taking place on the Sunday.
+The 'Sprint' races are shorter - approximately half the length of a Grand Prix.
+Riders score approximately half the points in these races.

 Riders

-Current

-(1) Test Rider, no Wildcard events scheduled.